 New playground equipment

-Sidewalk to tables/benches from parking area

-Harry can get City Council member Erika involved.
+Sidewalk to tables/benches from sidewalk on Taranto Harry can get City Council member Erika involved.
 Donna might be able to involve Don Caskey.

 Painted utility boxes: There is an interest in some people painting the utility boxes.
 Harry reminded that designs need to be submitted and approved first.